404-Shiv/Clarionex/README.md

 ## Summary

-Clarionex helps users quickly understand their data by automatically cleaning it and generating visual dashboards with simple clicks.
+Clarionex helps users quickly understand their data by automatically cleaning it and generating visual dashboards with simple clicks..